other hr support services

 - Draft notices or letters on behalf of the employer;

-- Review documentation submitted by the employee in support of their return to work; and/or
+- Review documentation submitted by the employee; and/or

 - Provide additional consultation support, as needed.